 Even when the auto-load works (selecting a node inside the limit) the nodes are expanded but the selected one is not getting focus.
 If the node is bellow the initial treeview height, you need to scroll manually to get to it.
 I think this was working before too.

 #1 Updated by Mike Cantelon over 2 years ago

 For the main issue pointed out in this ticket, we likely need to have the full treeview JSON action (

 apps/qubit/modules/default/actions/fullTreeViewAction.class.php) "page" through results until if gets to a page of results with the resource's ID in it... or, maybe better, do this on the client side with JS (

-#5 Updated by Dan Gillean 11 months ago
+#5 Updated by Dan Gillean over 2 years ago

 I created a test CSV (attached) that has over 1,000 immediate children from the top-level record.
 I then tried modifying line 50 of js/fullWidthTreeView.js to increase the default load to 1,000.